coding-mew/finalReactApp_quiz/README.md

 # To Do
 - work on responsitivity for smaller screens and burger menu
-- how to make music play again when finished?
+- how to make music play again when finished? new Audio play.loop..
-- Why no animation in safari?
+- Why no animation in safari? (webkit?)

 # Further Ideas